MicrosoftDocs/quantum-api/api/qsharp-lang/Std.Measurement/MeasureAllZ.md

 ## Description
 Measures a register of qubits in the `Z ⊗ Z ⊗ ••• ⊗ Z` basis, representing the parity of the entire register.
+This operation does not reset the measured qubits to the |0⟩ state, leaving them in the state that corresponds to the measurement result.

 ## Input
 ### register
-The register to be measured.
+The register to be jointly measured.

 ## Output
-The result of measuring `Z ⊗ Z ⊗ ••• ⊗ Z`.
+The result of measuring in the `Z ⊗ Z ⊗ ••• ⊗ Z` basis.

-## Remarks
+## See also
-This operation does not reset the measured qubits to the |0⟩ state, leaving them in the state that corresponds to the measurement result.
+- Microsoft.Quantum.Measurement.MeasureEachZ